Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Add-AzureRmIotHubEventHubConsumerGroup.md

 ## EXAMPLES

 ### Example 1: Add a consumer group to the telemetry eventhub
 ```
 PS C:\> Add-AzureRmIotHubEventHubConsumerGroup -ResourceGroupName "myresourcegroup" -Name "myiothub" -EventHubEndpointName "events" -EventHubConsumerGroupName "myconsumergroup"
 ```

 Adds a new consumergroup named "myconsumergroup" to the eventhub for telemetry events in the iothub named "myiothub"

 ### Example 2: Add a consumer group to the operations monitoring eventhub
 ```
 PS C:\> Add-AzureRmIotHubEventHubConsumerGroup -ResourceGroupName "myresourcegroup" -Name "myiothub" -EventHubEndpointName "operationsMonitoringEvents" -EventHubConsumerGroupName "myconsumergroup"
 ```

 Adds a new consumergroup named "myconsumergroup" to the eventhub for operations monitoring events in the iothub named "myiothub"

 ## PARAMETERS

 ### -EventHubConsumerGroupName
-EventHubConsumerGroupName.
+Name of the EventHub ConsumerGroup that you want to add.

 ```yaml
 Type: String